What Is ORP in Hydrogen Water?

 Do not assume:

-- high pH means high hydrogen
+- high pH means high dissolved hydrogen

 - negative ORP means a specific PPB